 Work with a mentor

 Through your education, work, and networking, you should keep a lookout for the more experienced, authoritative figure who can serve as your mentor.
 Business mentors lend their experience, their knowledge, and advice to those who are newer to the market, for the purposes of furthering their professional and personal development.
 They do this for many reasons, including expanding their own network and because they get a sense of fulfillment in helping young entrepreneurs.
 Finding a mentor is not as simple as asking someone “will you be my mentor.”
 You have to let the relationship form naturally, often by working under or with them collaboratively for a period of time, then ensuring you keep in touch long after your professional relationship with them is finished.
+There are other ways to get help in the age of technology, from the Ezra Coaching app to using LinkedIn, but with any form of tech, it won’t have the same impact as having one on one coaching with someone, but this is where you have the benefit of time to seek out the right sort of education that will benefit you.

 Find your market